Automattic/themes/koinonia/readme.txt

 == Description ==

-Koinonia is a theme for non-profit organizations based in the theme Lativ.
+Koinonia is a WordPress theme designed for non-profit organizations and community-driven projects.
+Perfect for showcasing services and initiatives that bring people and pets together, it’s an ideal choice for those who share a passion for caring, connection, and our furry companions.

 == Changelog ==